Vitamin K Supplements

 What Foods Have Vitamin K?

+You may be curious what has vitamin K?
+And there are a lot of Vitamin K sources.
 You can obtain vitamin K by eating foods like spinach, kale, broccoli, lettuce, vegetable oils, blueberries, figs, meats, cheese, eggs and soybeans.
 In the United States, it is rare for people to be deficient of the nutrient.
 Individuals who take blood thinner drugs may need to take a supplement to reduce the risk of excessive bleeding.
-Newborns, those with digestive disorders, people with cystic fibrosis and individuals who have undergone bariatric surgery are at an increased risk for deficiency and may also require supplements.
+Vitamin K for newborns is also recommended specifically newborns with digestive disorders, people with cystic fibrosis and individuals who have undergone bariatric surgery are at an increased risk for deficiency and may also require supplements.

 What Are The Benefits Of Vitamin K?